Americans with Disabilities Act Program

 The City of Troy, New York will make reasonable modifications to policies and procedures to ensure that individuals with disabilities have equal opportunity to participate in and enjoy city programs, services, and activities.

 To request an auxiliary aid or service for effective communication or a modification of policies or procedures please email Frank Sainato, ADA Coordinator for the City of Troy, New York call or 518-279-7131 as soon as possible but preferably 7 days prior to, but no later than 48 hours before, the scheduled city event.
 Requests made less than 48 hours prior to an event will be accommodated to the extent possible.

 The ADA does not require local governments to take any action which would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Please send complaints regarding programs, services or activities that are not accessible to individuals with disabilities to the email of Andrea Smyth, ADA Coordinator for the City of Troy, New York or call 518-279-7131.
+Please send complaints regarding programs, services or activities that are not accessible to individuals with disabilities to the email of Frank Sainato, ADA Coordinator for the City of Troy, New York or call 518-279-7131.
 The fillable Complaint Form (PDF) is available in the following

 Upon request, this notice is available in alternative formats such as large print or Braille.
 This notice is also available in the Americans with Disabilities Act (PDF).